mrsempress/transfer_learning/README.md

 Since I used the data in `torchvision.datasets`, there are only svhn and mnist, so I didn't experiment with other datasets.
 It only needs to convert the data, but because of the long test time and big space of one data set in this experiment, so if time permits, I will add them.

+After use other dataset and transform it, get `Mnist to Usps` is 95.79.

 ### MCD_UDA